11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 • Day 3: Leg Extensions (Toes In) – 2 sets of 15 reps at 30% of 1RM (1 Rep Max)

-A pronounced quad sweep is one of the most impressive features of the lower body and gives the lifter a balanced and more complete physique, performing these 11 outer quad exercises will help someone achieve aesthetic leg muscles; the big quad sweep secret is to follow cues such like leg placement, foot angle and stance width to effectively target this muscle.
+A pronounced quad curvature is one of the most impressive features of the lower body and gives the lifter a balanced and more complete physique, performing these 11 outer quad exercises will help someone achieve aesthetic leg muscles; the big quad curvature secret is to follow cues such like leg placement, foot angle, and stance width to effectively target this muscle.

 Frequently Asked Questions